 User journeys can be done many different ways

-Here’s a user journey from start to end and it’s really focusing on what people’s emotional state is like and the key things they’re worried about and how it is going to happen and where it is going to happen from start to finish through a process.
+Here’s a user journey from start to end (see image in video clip) and it’s really focusing on what people’s emotional state is like and the key things they’re worried about and how it is going to happen and where it is going to happen from start to finish through a process.
 So thinking about people’s emotional states is one way you can do it.

-Here’s another example.
+Here’s another example (see image in video clip).
 This one here, Lego did it, but it’s actually about booking a flight in Heathrow.
 I don’t know why Lego decided to do it, but that’s ok.
 It’s before, during and after.
-It’s each of the steps, I board a plane, I have safety procedures, I take off.
+It’s each of the steps: I board a plane, I have safety procedures, I take off.
 How do I feel through each of those steps and essentially rolling through the entire process and getting a concept of what a user would do to go through that.

 This is the Alliance software user journey for customers, for you.
 So we think about, they’re going to research us and the content creation process today is going to help us be found more in the research process.
 They research us, they evaluate, they decide to purchase, they implement, they want support and review.
 What are they looking for?
 We have sat down and thought about our ideal customer, what journey we expect they will go through.